pypr/compyle/docs/source/details.rst

 Externs.
 This functionality allows us to link to external code opening up many interesting possibilities.

-Note that as far as ComPyle is concerned, we need to know if a function needs to be wrapped or somehow injected.
+Note that as far as Compyle is concerned, we need to know if a function needs to be wrapped or somehow injected.
 Externs offer us a way to cleanly inject external function definitions and use them.
 This is useful for example when you need to include an external CUDA library.